 The incident made her physically ill, and she took to her bed.
 Her students repented when she finally returned to the classroom.
-Soon after, a religious fervor seized many of her students.
+Soon after, a religious fervor seized many of them.

 Daughter of the Puritans

-A Daughter of the Puritans ends when Caroline Stickney reached her early 20s.
+A Daughter of the Puritans ends when Caroline Stickney reaches her early 20s.
 She fell in love with the high school’s new principal, John Kennedy Creevey.
 They married and had two children.

-Many years later in 1916 she published her autobiography at the age of 73.
+Many years later in 1916 she published her autobiography.
 She made no mention of her accomplishments writing and illustrating botanical books.

 What she did mention was her changed attitude toward religion.
 She had more tolerance for people who worshiped in different ways.
 “My own experience has taught me not to regard those who differ from me as wrong, while I am right,” she wrote.

 But then she concluded, “To be a daughter of the Puritans is a goodly heritage.“

 You can read A Daughter of the Puritans for free online here.
 You can also hike Caroline’s family’s old property in Vernon, now Stickney Hill Park, owned by the Manchester Land Trust. photo of the Stickney house courtesy Google Maps.
 This story was updated in 2021.